All Episodes

 That's an outtake, folks.

-Uh big recording session.
+Big recording session.

 I tell you, I just love this.

-That basketball is played by bouncing a ball and tossing it towards a hoop.
+There's a vague notion on this tiny satellite campus of George Mason University that basketball is played by bouncing a ball and tossing it towards a hoop.

 It's also starting to sink in that classmates on the other side of the world have done something remarkable.

-The far-fetched success of the George Mason Patriots caught many people by surprise, none more than those at George Mason's UAE campus.
+The far-fetched success of the George Mason Patriots caught many people by surprise, none more than those at George Mason's UAE campus, where basketball is about as popular as cricket is in America.

-Now, this ought to disqualify George Mason University from being in the Final Four.
+Now, this ought to disqualify George Mason University from being in the final four.

 They have a satellite campus in the United Arab Emirates.